Abbey of Fruttuaria: History

 The greatest splendor of the abbey of Fruttuaria was in the 12th and 13th centuries when it minted its own coin.
-In 1265 the abbey possessed eighty-five churches in Italy alone, as well as four comunes, the quattro terre abbaziali of San Benigno Canavese, Montanaro, Lombardore and Foglizzo.
-Other possessions lay in France and Austria.
+In 1265 the abbey possessed eighty-five churches in Italy alone, as well as four comuni, the quattro terre abbaziali of San Benigno Canavese, Montanaro, Lombardore and Foglizzo.
+Other possessions were located in France and Austria.
 Some 1,200 monks inhabited the monastery.

 In the 14th century, decline set in, culminating in 1477 when the monks lost their privilege of naming the abbot.
 Nominating an absentee abbot in commendam and a vicar to represent him at the site was thenceforth a papal perquisite.
 In 1585 Pope Sixtus V suppressed the monastery, substituting in its buildings a college of secular priests.
 The last monk died in 1634.